 “I don’t know any job that’s less lonely than being a fine art artist.
 Sitting in a room somewhere by yourself with some medium in front of you that you’re supposed to turn into something of value, is so difficult,” Buddy admits.

-He tried to paint but felt lost with his art.
-He went through a period of feeling creative guilt due to the lack of ability to work and believed he was doing something wrong.
+He tried to paint but felt lost as an artist.
+He felt creative guilt due to his lack of ability to work and believed he was doing something wrong.
 He didn’t like forcing himself to try and paint and then hating everything he created.
 When he injured his right hand and experienced nerve damage he thought that working with clay would be good hand therapy.
-He realized that creating three-dimensional art excited him much more than two-dimensional painting.
+That was a turning point, he realized creating three-dimensional art excited him more than two-dimensional painting.
 He began splitting his time between sculpture and painting to keep from getting bored.
-Later when a friend asked if he would take some photos of her, he began experimenting with alternative photographic processes.

 “I often try to find a path to loosen up, opening up the pathways between my brain and my hand instead of worrying about what my hand is actually doing so nothing is ever too intentional.